bliss-eternal/tibiascape/README.md

 It's also possible to turn a regular item into one with rarity using a _Magic Ore_ on an item (dropped by evil and demonic monsters).
 This will turn your item into an unidentified one.

 For special items which received bad additional attribute(s) it's also possible to turn them back into unidentified.
 This can be done in _The Forge_ in the _Depot Hub_ which provides a 50% chance of reforging an item or losing a hefty sum of money or an exalted core.
 Each item can be reforged a limited number of times.

+## Bestiary

+You gain experience points for killing a specific number of monsters.
+For first 100 kills you'll be rewarded with experience equivalent to 100 of those mobs, e.g. for killing 100 dragons you'll receive 70 000 experience.

+With each next bestiary milestone, you receive less experience per monster:

+- 100 kills - 100% experience
+- 400 kills - 90% experience
+- 500 kills - 75% experience
+- 1500 kills - 60% experience
+- 2500 kills - 50% experience

 ## Quests